Anna Sedokova: Career

 Her first TV project was work as a news anchor for the music TV channel, OTV.
 By the age of 18 she had worked in three TV programs: NEWS BLOK, Fashionable Life, and The Big Sunday News Digest.
 In 2001 she passed an audition for the morning show Podjem (“Waking up”), which had the highest ratings in the country, on Novyi Kanal (New Channel).
 Between 2002 and 2004 she was a member of the Nu Virgos pop group.

 She appeared in a movie titled Cinderella and another based on a Gogol's book, which was called The Evenings on the Homestead.
 Her 2006 role in The Tunguska Meteorite was a turning-point and in 2008 she acted in The Power of Attraction.

 Sedokova also started a solo-singer career.
 Her first video for the song "My Heart" reached the top of the charts and gained her an Audience Appreciation Award at the 5 STARS Sotchi Music Festival.
 Afterwards, she did a video for her song "The Very Best Girl" and "I Am Getting Used".
 Both videos were huge hits in Russia and Ukraine.
 But TV wouldn't let Sedokova go.
 TVStar Superstar, the most expensive show in the country's history, aired on Ukraine in 2008.
 Every Sunday Sedokova was in the live broadcast of a 3-hour show with 400 participants.

 In 2009, Sedokova was named the best TV Host of the country by Elle.
 Sedokova's TV career developed - she became one of the faces of Channel One, the biggest Russian-speaking channel in the world.
 She also became a host of the show King of the Ring.
 Sedokova hosted The New Songs About the Most Essential Thing - a big live concert in which the best 50 performers of the country participated.
-She also took part at Two Stars and Stars on Ice shows and entertained the public with a well received creative performance.
+She also took part in Two Stars and Ice Age shows and entertained the public with a well received creative performance.
 These projects attracted tens of millions of viewers and became the highest rated shows on Russian TV.

 In 2011, Sedokova was the host of Project Runway Russia.
 Also in 2011, The Pregnant, with Sedokova as lead actress, was a great success.
 Sedokova's first book The Art of Seduction is still a best-seller in Russia.
 The theme of this book should be of no surprise to her audience – for several years in a row Sedokova remains the recipient of "Sexiest Female Award" as well as "Most beloved star" award (given to a star popular with all generations and both genders).
 She was also named "The Most Desirable Female Performer" in Russia.

-In 2014, the singer was criticised in Ukraine for having accepted awards in Russia while many Ukrainians believed their country was a victim of Russian aggression.